Nina-Kaufmann/Nina-Kaufmann/README.md

 - 🔭 I’m currently working on refining my digital art skills and exploring new creative techniques.
 - 🌱 I’m constantly learning new design trends and improving my skills to create visual experiences.
 - 💬 Ask me about digital art, logo design, or web assets.
-- 📫 How to reach me: [Email](Nina.Kaufmann@outlook.com.
+- 📫 How to reach me: [Email](Nina.Kaufmann@outlook.com).
 - 😄 Pronouns: She/Her.

 ## About Me

 I'm currently studying art and design, aiming to integrate my creativity into modern digital landscapes.
-With a keen eye for aesthetics and a love for innovative design, I find joy in bringing visual stories to life.
+I have a love for innovative design, and I find joy in bringing visual stories to life.

 ## Tech Stack

 - Adobe Creative Suite
+- Blender
 - Procreate
 - Figma
 - HTML/CSS (basic understanding)